MedCompUnipd/FunTaxIS-lite/README.md

 In alternative, you can use the <code>./generate_constraints.sh</code> script passing the configuration file as follow: <code>./generate_constraints.sh config_file.cfg </code>

-NOTE: The intermediate files strictly depends on goa, go and taxonomy releases.
+<b>NOTE</b>: The intermediate files strictly depends on goa, go and taxonomy releases.
 If you use different releases you have to regenerate the intermediate files before generate constraints!

 ## Containers